COVID-19 HR guidance for schools and staff

 What will happen with appraisal arrangements for support staff?

-Please seek advice from the ERA team if you need more specific support.
+Please seek advice from the HR Consultancy and Advisory team if you need more specific support.

 See the Finance section for more details.